lucalisti/lucalisti/README.md

-# Hi there, I'm Luca Vincent Listi 👋
+# Hi there, I'm Luca Listi 👋

 I'm a passionate coder and aspiring data engineer/scientist with a strong interest in technology innovation and a love for continuous learning.
 Welcome to my GitHub profile!